 Sights of the City in Photos

 We were so fortunate to have such a lovely guide.
 We just enjoyed walking around the city and snapping photos.
-There’s so many picturesque spots, it’s impossible not to.
-Apart from our trip to the Nidaros Cathedral there wasn’t too much to explore as everything was closed for the Easter Holiday.
+There are so many picturesque spots, it’s impossible not to.
+Apart from our trip to the Nidaros Cathedral, there wasn’t too much to explore as everything was closed for the Easter Holiday.

 PHOTO TIP: You’ll want to shoot your pics in the afternoon when twilight hits.
 You’ll get the best light and some really pretty reflections in the water.

 If you’ve been following along then you know we spent our Easter in Flam the day before.
 Now in Trondheim we were treated by our amazing guide Ms. Lisbeth to a visit to her cabin on the local fjord.
 Can I just say, this was the moment I fell in absolute LOVE with life in Norway.
 Every little thing about this cabin was special.
 From the Easter decorations in the windows to the giant egg Ms. Lisbeth gave to The Little filled with chocolate (might I say he finally just finished the last of this), this would be one of our most memorable Easter experiences ever.